-In this episode from New Zealand television’s first local documentary series, pioneering producer Shirley Maddock visits the Hauraki Gulf island of Waiheke — just 11 miles from downtown Auckland.
-A time-consuming boat trip has kept it as the preserve of holidaymakers and retirees, but faster transport is on the way.
-In a nicely judged delve into island life, Maddock is eloquent and engaging as she meets local identities, visits a wedding, a 21st, and the primary school sports day — and ponders Waiheke’s past, present and future, as Auckland inevitably reels it in.
+In this episode from New Zealand television's first local documentary series, pioneering woman broadcaster Shirley Maddock visits Waiheke Island in the Hauraki Gulf — just "11 miles" from downtown Auckland.
+A slow boat trip has kept it as the preserve of holidaymakers and retirees, but faster transport is on the way.
+Delving into island life, 1960s style, Maddock is eloquent and engaging as she meets local identities, and visits a wedding, a 21st, and a primary school sports day.
+Maddock also ponders Waiheke’s past, present and future, as Auckland inevitably reels the island in.

 NZ Broadcasting Corporation